Does playing badminton increase height?

 • Vitamin D from sunlight exposure, fortified foods, and supplements when needed

-• Regular sleep with stable bedtimes
+• Consistent sleep with stable, reasonable bedtimes

 Common Myths About Sports and Height

-Some myths just refuse to die.
+Some of these myths just refuse to go away.

 Final Answer: Does Playing Badminton Increase Height?